 + Increases your familiarity with high neck positions

 + Some of the shapes function as hand stretches too (e.g. 07×950)

 – Complex for the ears, which can mislead us in many ways

 – Can get chaotic on guitars with shaky intonation

 —Necessary imperfection: Notice how each check method produces subtly different results? e.g. high-fretted notes may sound sharp, or the G and B strings might never quite seem to settle with each other across different chords.
 This is to be expected – no instrument can ever be tuned perfectly.
 As we will see, factors like inharmonicity, build flaw, and temperament deviancy mean that there’s no such thing as a ‘perfect’ tuning.

 And in any case, lots of guitar music can sound better with a little mess and crunch, ranging from Delta blues and 12-string folk to free improv and plenty of classic Hendrix.
-Lap slide players use all variety of microtonal tweaks, and Tommy Emmanuel sometimes likes to detune his G string slightly – a trick also used by his blues forebears.
+Lap slide players use all variety of microtonal tweaks, and Tommy Emmanuel sometimes likes to lower his G string very slightly – a trick also used by his blues forebears.
 Above all it’s about finding a sound that works for you (…and the audience).

 —Adding emotive context: Take another deep breath, and briefly call to mind the sentiments you want to get across with the music.
 Think about the most important passages in your first piece.
 Strum through each chord or phrase slowly and evenly, considering their immediate effects on you.
 Are undesired frequencies dampening the emotional power?
 If so, try to isolate and correct them.